blockprotocol/blockprotocol/rfcs/text/????-hook-service.md

 It was also used by the embedding application (HASH) to know that any particular block had an editable text section within it.
 The particular solution HASH uses for rich text editing needs (or needed) to know at the time blocks are loaded that a user can edit text within them.
 This worked because a block would use `editableRef` by reading it from the properties passed to it, which means the `editableRef` key would be in the block's schema.

-`editableRef` is an unsuitable candidate for standardisation for a number of reasons:
+`editableRef` is an unsuitable candidate for standardization for a number of reasons:
 - It does not indicate which block entity property on which to store the rich text data
 - It means that the type of the value in the `text` field is unknown to the block, and may not match the value in the block's schema
-- It has a one time use – you cannot use it to make multiple editable islands within a block (think a blockquote with a caption)
+- It has a one-time use – you cannot use it to make multiple editable islands within a block (e.g. a blockquote _with_ a caption)
-- The requirement for the use of the feature to show up in the block's schema can make certain kinds of blocks impossible (i.e, blocks that may or may not have editable sections depending on their current state).
+- The requirement for the use of the feature to show up in the block's schema can make certain kinds of blocks impossible (i.e., blocks that may or may not have editable sections depending on their current state).
 - An embedding application can only provide one implementation for `editableRef`, which means there may be a mismatch between the implementation provided by the embedding application and the feature expected by the block.
-I.e, an embedding application may use `editableRef` to provide image editing features, whereas the block may expect it to be used to provide rich text editing features.
+I.e., an embedding application may use `editableRef` to provide image editing features, whereas the block may expect it to be used to provide rich text editing features.

-Another minor reason is its naming is tied into React – i.e, "editableRef".
+Another minor reason is its naming is tied into React – i.e., "editableRef".

 This proposal fixes all of these problems.